Nicholas Hawksmoor: Hawksmoor's six London Churches

 In 1711, parliament passed an Act for the building of Fifty New Churches in the Cities of London and Westminster or the Suburbs thereof, which established a commission which included Christopher Wren, John Vanbrugh, Thomas Archer and a number of churchmen.
 The commission appointed Hawksmoor and William Dickinson as its surveyors.
 As supervising architects they were not necessarily expected to design all the churches themselves.
 Dickinson left his post in 1713 and was replaced by James Gibbs.
 Gibbs was removed in 1716 and replaced by John James.
 James and Hawksmoor remained in office until the commission was wound up in 1733.
 The declining enthusiasm of the Commission, and the expense of the buildings, meant that only twelve churches were completed, six designed by Hawksmoor, and two by James in collaboration with Hawksmoor.
 The two collaborations were St Luke Old Street (1727–33) and St John Horsleydown (1727–33), to which Hawksmoor's contribution seems to have been largely confined to the towers with their extraordinary steeples.

-The six churches wholly designed by Hawksmoor were St Alfege's Church, Greenwich, St George's Church, Bloomsbury, Christ Church, Spitalfields, St George in the East, Wapping, St Mary Woolnoth and St Anne's Limehouse.
+The six churches wholly designed by Hawksmoor were St Alfege Church, Greenwich; St George's, Bloomsbury; Christ Church, Spitalfields; St George in the East, Wapping; St Mary Woolnoth; and St Anne's Limehouse.
 They are his best-known independent works of architecture, and compare in their complexity of interpenetrating internal spaces with contemporaneous work in Italy by Francesco Borromini.
 Their spires are essentially Gothic outlines executed in innovative and imaginative Classical detail.
 Although Hawksmoor and John James terminated the commission by 1733, they were still being paid "for carrying on and finishing the works under their care" until James's death.

-After the death of Wren in 1723, Hawksmoor was appointed Surveyor to Westminster Abbey.
+After the death of Wren in 1723, Hawksmoor was appointed Surveyor of the Fabric of Westminster Abbey.
 Parliament had voted £100 for the repair and completion of the Abbey in 1698.
 The west towers of the Abbey were designed by Hawksmoor but not completed until after his death.